-Dr. Enanoria received a Bachelor's degree in Molecular & Cell Biology with an emphasis in Neurobiology, an M.P.H. in Epidemiology/Biostatistics, and a Ph.D. in Epidemiology from the University of California at Berkeley.
-He has worked as an epidemiologist and research analyst in local and state agencies including the San Francisco Department of Public Health (Tuberculosis Control and Community Health Epidemiology and Disease Control) and the California Department of Public Health (Office of AIDS and the Reproductive Epidemiology Section).
+Dr. Enanoria received a Bachelor's degree in Molecular & Cell Biology with an emphasis in Neurobiology, an MPH in Epidemiology/Biostatistics, and a PhD in Epidemiology from the University of California, Berkeley.
+He has worked as an epidemiologist and research analyst in local and state agencies including the San Francisco Department of Public Health (Tuberculosis Control and Community Health Epidemiology and Disease Control) and the California Department of Public Health (Office of AIDS, the Reproductive Epidemiology Section, and the Immunization Branch).

 Dr. Enanoria is an Assistant Adjunct Professor in the Division of Infectious Disease Epidemiology in the Department of Epidemiology & Biostatistics at UCSF.
 He has experience teaching graduate level courses, as well as training the public health workforce in epidemiologic methods, biostatistical analyses, infectious disease epidemiology, and outbreak investigation.
 His research interests include the epidemiology of respiratory diseases, direct and indirect effects of public health interventions (such as vaccination), and public health preparedness and emergency response to infectious disease emergencies.